Menu Close

 Full-Time Tribunal Member

-Sarah Orr completed her BA at McGill University and her JD at the University of Victoria.
+Sarah Orr completed her Bachelor of Arts degree at McGill University and her JD at the University of Victoria.

 She started her career in private practice focusing on civil litigation, which included acting for plaintiffs and defendants in personal injury and motor vehicle cases as well as representing clients at the Provincial (Small Claims) Court.

-Prior to her appointment to the Civil Resolution Tribunal in 2018 she worked for the Ministry of Labour as an Industrial Relations Officer where she mediated, investigated and adjudicated complaints brought under the Employment Standards Act.
+Prior to her appointment to the CRT in 2018, she worked for the Ministry of Labour as an Industrial Relations Officer where she mediated, investigated and adjudicated complaints brought under the Employment Standards Act.

 Full-Time Tribunal Member